perfana/x2i/README.md

 unknown issues.

 ## Influxdb requirements
+x2i requires either:
-x2i requires an existing database with read/write access.
+- For InfluxDB v1: an existing database with read/write access.
+- For InfluxDB v2: an existing organization and bucket with a token having read/write permissions.

 The read access is used to verify the connection to the database.

 The following versions of InfluxDB are known to work:
 * InfluxDB OSS 1.8.10

-Later versions of InfluxDB are not supported.
+* InfluxDB v2.x

+### InfluxDB v1 to v2 Migration
+As of this release, x2i supports both InfluxDB v1 and v2.
+The application will automatically detect which version you are using based on the parameters provided:

+- If you provide `--token` and `--org`, it will use the InfluxDB v2 API.
+- If you provide `--username` and `--password`, it will use the v1 compatibility mode of the InfluxDB v2 API.

+When migrating from InfluxDB v1 to v2:
+1. Create an organization and bucket in your InfluxDB v2 instance
+2. Create a token with appropriate permissions
+3. Use the following command-line arguments:
+   - `--address` - The HTTP address of your InfluxDB v2 instance (e.g., http://localhost:8086)
+   - `--token` - Your InfluxDB v2 authentication token
+   - `--org` - Your InfluxDB v2 organization name
+   - `--bucket` - Your InfluxDB v2 bucket name

+The old v1 arguments (`--username`, `--password`, `--database`) are still supported for backward compatibility but are deprecated and will be removed in a future release.

 ## Usage
 Run `x2i -h` for a quick help with examples for the different load generation tools that are supported.